leewtai/leewtai.github.io/usecases_data/README.md

 such that algorithms will constantly adapt?
 Do we need to model boredom?

 #### Can we train a linear model without using all the data?
-Sufficient statistic, differential privacy, ...
+Sufficient statistic, differential privacy, core sets, data sketching, Nyström approximations

 #### Data science with dance
 Can we detect emotion from people's movement?

 #### Can we create a mapping between problems and concepts automatically?

+{% include lib/mathjax.html %}